Weak quasi-Hopf algebras, C*-tensor categories and conformal field theory, and the Kazhdan-Lusztig-Finkelberg theorem: Interlude and organization of the next steps

 In Sect. \ref{32} we sketch a description of Huang-Lepowsky vertex tensor category structure and the associated tensor category structure.
 Let us consider their ribbon tensor category structure in the case of ${\rm Rep}(V_{{\mathfrak g}_k})$, with $k$ a positive integer.
 This special case has been studied in \cite{Huang_Lepowski_affine}.

-Part (c) of Theorem \ref{Zhu_as_a_compatible_unitary_wqh} is reformulated in Theorem \ref{Finkelberg_HL}, and diagram (\ref{31.2}) describes the methods that we intend to use to study this part.
+Part (c) of Theorem \ref{Zhu_as_a_compatible_unitary_wqh} is reformulated in Theorem \ref{Finkelberg_HL} (c), and diagram (\ref{31.2}) describes the methods that we intend to use to study this part.
 The proof of tensor preserving equivalence of the first map of the diagram (\ref{31.2}) will be considered in Subsects. \ref{34.3}, \ref{34.4}.

-These two central subsections draw their origin in a remark of one of us in 2019 regarding Huang-Lepowsky associator in the special case $V=V_{{\mathfrak g}_k}$, our transport methods on the Zhu algebra of Sect. \ref{12} and a w-Hopf algebra associator.
+We refer the reader to \cite{On_a_problem_posed_by_Huang} for further explanations on this program, and for the developments of the abstract aspects of the original remark.

-We were not aware at the time of the beautiful paper \cite{McRae}\footnote{CP is grateful to M. Yamashita for a discussion leading to \cite{McRae}} where similar transport methods are developed.
-Note that McRae does not use of weak quasi-Hopf algebras, but we strongly advise this paper, and actually we hope to develop connections in a future work.
+We were not aware at the time of working on our paper, of the beautiful paper \cite{McRae}\footnote{CP is grateful to M. Yamashita for a discussion leading to \cite{McRae}} where transport methods similar to these of our Sect. \ref{12} are developed.
+Note that McRae does not use of weak quasi-Hopf algebras, but we strongly advise this paper.
 For the present paper we follow methods as discussed in the last years for this project, and we have kept the original arguments in the presentation of Sects. \ref{32}, \ref{33}.

 The arguments are as follows.
 The mentioned proof will break in two steps.
 The {\it first step} transports Huang-Lepowsky vertex ribbon tensor category structure of ${\rm Rep}(V)$ to the representation category of the Zhu algebra ${\rm Rep}(A(V))$ via Zhu's functor $Z$, and this is the content of Subsect. \ref{34.3}, except for the braiding that is considered separately in Sect. \ref{22} and relies on Toledano-Laredo exposition in the application $V=V_{{\mathfrak g}_k}$.